brandonramirez/grunt-jsonlint/README.md

 # Customizing

-There is a couple of options, which can support non-standard JSON syntax, usually used in configuration files for convenience:
+There are a couple of options, which can support non-standard JSON syntax, usually used in configuration files for convenience:

     jsonlint: {
       all: {